AxMeNi/GeoclassificationMPS/Guide I · Navigate the code.md

 # Guide I  ·  NAVIGATE THE CODE
+NOTE : Every python scripts of the project was placed in the "src" folder.
 ## I. 1.
 Global structuration
 ### ⮕ main.py
 The script is designed to run tests or simulations based on the provided command-line arguments: